rcscr/Tapestrie/README.md

 [indices, indic, indexes, indicate, indirect, indicates, indicated, indicator, indicating, indication, indicators, indirectly, inacessible, inaccessble, inaccessible, indirections, indistinguishable, bindings, bindresvport]
 </pre>

 The first three hits are intuitive matches, but then the results become less relevant further down the list.
-However, these are still perfect matches given the `errorTolerance=2`.
+However, these are still acceptable matches given the `errorTolerance=2`.

 As you might have noticed, these results are sorted by best match, considering the following information: